ubc-stat-grad/ubc-stat-grad.github.io/reading-groups.markdown

 # Reading groups

-Multiple professors within the department organize reading groups.
+Multiple professors within the department organize reading groups for current and incoming graduate students.
 In these, the discussion leader chooses a paper related to the theme of the reading group and then presents it&mdash;although the idea is to have a discussion between participants, rather than a presentation.